CharlesDowling/text-to-video-webui/README.md

 # text-to-video-webui
 Text-to-video-webui, inspired by @Oogabooga and @AUTOMATIC1111.
 Currently usable in it's current form without many customizations.

-Install requirements.txt and run.
-Supports windows setup.
+# Installation
+One click install supports only windows setup.
+## Windows
+  > Click on the file setup.bat

+## Linux
+  > In the source directory of the text-to-video-webui
+  > Run python -m venv ./

+  > Then run
+  > pip install -r ./requirements.txt

+# Usage

+## Windows
+  > After setup.bat finishes click on start.bat

+## Linux
+  > No clue, TODO

 # Roadmap
 - [X]  Add settings tab - 10/08/2023